Man City humbles Man United 3-0 in the Premier League, Liverpool back on top

 City utterly dominated the 197th Manchester derby on Sunday, winning 3-0 on another humbling day for United coach Ruben Amorim.

-It could have been so much worse for the red half of Manchester, with Erling Haaland hitting the post and Tijjani Reijnders missing the target from close range as City threatened to turn it into a rout at the Etihad Stadium.
+It could have been so much worse for the red half of Manchester as City threatened to turn it into a rout at the Etihad Stadium.

-Haaland scored twice in the second half, making it seven goals in a week following the five he hit for Norway against Moldova on Tuesday.
+Haaland scored twice in the second half and also hit the post to make it seven goals in a week following the five he hit for Norway against Moldova on Tuesday.

 Phil Foden opened the scoring for City with a header in the 18th minute and Pep Guardiola’s team never looked back.

-The win ended City’s two-game losing run in what has been a tricky start to the season.
-Defeat for United, meanwhile, sees Amorim’s problems quickly mount in a campaign that has already seen his team suffer a humiliating exit from the English League Cup against fourth-tier Grimsby.
+The win ended City’s two-game losing run in what has been a unconvincing start to the season.
+The problems are quickly mounting for Amorim, however, in a campaign that has already seen his team suffer a humiliating exit from the English League Cup against fourth-tier Grimsby.

-United has won just once in five games in all competitions this season - a 3-2 win against Burnley, which required a stoppage-time penalty from Bruno Fernandes.
+United has won just once in five games in all competitions this season - a 3-2 victory against Burnley, which required a stoppage-time penalty from Bruno Fernandes.

+Amorim has only won eight of 31 Premier League games since he was hired last November and under his watch United endured its lowest finish in the modern era last season when placing 15th.

+“It’s not a record that you should have at Manchester United,” he admitted, but Amorim remains adamant his approach is right.
+“When I want to change my philosophy, I will change.
+If not, you have to change the man."

 Late drama for Liverpool